dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 ## **Error: incorrectly formatted number**

 This error can only result from an internal bug in the Dafny parser.
-The parser should recognize a legitimate sequence of digits or sequence of hexdigits or a decimal number and then pass that string to a libary routine to create a BigInteger or BigDecimal.
+The parser recognizes a legitimate sequence of digits or sequence of hexdigits or a decimal number and then passes that string to a libary routine to create a BigInteger or BigDecimal.
 Given the parser logic, that parsing should never fail.

 <!-- There are three instances of this message, one for digits one for hexdigits, one for decimaldigits -->